01-ai/Yi/README.md

   --trust_remote_code
 ```

-Once finished, you can then evaluate the resulted model as follows:
+Once finished, you can then evaluate the resulting model as follows:

 ```bash
 python quantization/gptq/eval_quantized_model.py \